guildai/guild.ai/pages/start/runs.md

 - Label a run
 - Export (archive) runs to a local directory

+!!! highlight
+    Use Guild to label, archive, and delete runs as needed to help you focus on the most promising results without losing information from other experiments.

 In the next section, you use a [Guild file](ref:guildfiles) to define operations your project.